Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 #no-paren-cite(<ahmedMicrobiotaderivedMetabolitesDrivers2022>)
 #no-paren-cite(<parkerGutMicrobesMetabolites2019>)
 #no-paren-cite(<aburtoGastrointestinalBrainBarriers2024>)),
-but the overwhelming majority of this research is conducted in cohorts of adult participants.
+but the overwhelming majority of this research is conducted in adult participants.
 Importantly, both the gut microbiome and the brain undergo dramatic and rapid development over the first postnatal years
 @bonhamGutresidentMicroorganismsTheir2023
 @lippeElectrophysiologicalMarkersVisuocortical2007